Condition updated on April 14th, 2020

 Causes And Risk Factors Of Depression

 There are many factors that contribute to the onset of depression.
 Some cases of depression are situational, while others are based on prolonged issues.
 Each type of depression is triggered from different circumstances.

 - Difficult situations can contribute to the onset of depression.
 Issues like stress, trauma, or grief all can cause a person to become depressed.
 People will also feel depressed if they do not have control of themselves or their circumstances.
-Furthermore, chronic mental or physical illness will cause depression in many people.
+Chronic mental or physical illness will cause depression in many people.

 - Environment – Certain environments can cause a person to feel depressed.
-If a person grows up in a tumultuous or abusive environment, they are likely to become depressed.
+If a person grows up in a tumultuous or abusive environment, they are likely to suffer from depression.
 Depression can also occur from a change in environments.
-For example, a person can become depressed while adjusting to a new living situation.
+A person can become depressed while adjusting to a move or new living situation.
 A person can also get depressed by the changing of seasons.
 This is called seasonal affective disorder.

 - Genetics – Research has found that depression can run in families.
 A person is at higher risk for depression if they have a family member who suffers from anxiety, depression, or another mental health issue.
-Genes can also cause chemical issues like imbalances of hormones or brain chemistry.
+Genes can also cause depression by biochemical issues like imbalances of hormones or brain chemistry.

 Treatment Of Depression